MZelko82/NEG/README.md

 ## Key Features

 - **Pre-processing:** Pre-process coordinates into Novel Exploration Growth over time
-- **Bayesian Change-point Analysis (Coming Soon)** Localise change-points in each time series to evaluate phasic nature of exploration
+- **Bayesian Change-point Analysis** Localise change-points in each time series to evaluate phasic nature of exploration
     - This is completed primarily through the use of the [mcp](https://lindeloev.github.io/mcp/) package
 - **Bayesian Generalised Additive Model Analysis (Coming Soon)** Compare effects of interest using GAM models
     - This is completed primarily through the use of the [brms](https://paul-buerkner.github.io/brms/) and [mgcv](https://www.maths.ed.ac.uk/~swood34/mgcv/) packages